allan-tulane/sp22-assignment-02-charlestyndal/assignment-02.md

     What are the asymptotic running times of each of these algorithms?
     Which algorithm would you choose?
+      I would choose algorithm 3 as its big O would be O(n^2) which is the lowest value given the information since the first would be O(n^2.3...) and the second algorithm would be O(c^n)

 3. Now that you have some practice solving recurrences, let's work on